LuisaConsiglieri/FocalLaserAblationStudy/description.md

 - Sandell, J.; Zhu, T. A review of in-vivo optical properties of human tissues and its impact on PDT.
 J. Biophotonics 2011, 4, 773-787. https://doi.org/10.1002/jbio.201100062

 - Niemz, M. Laser-tissue interactions: Fundamentals and applications.
 Springer-Verlag, 2007.

+### data_source.m